mikaups/mik/README.md

 * Dotens version 8.2.0 - it's helps to hide files with private information like login and password to db
 * Cors version 2.8.5 - Cross-Origin Resource Sharing
 * VSC's extension REST Client version 0.24.3 - it's allow to easy check POST function
-* Bsrypt version 5.0.0 - thanks to this passwords are encrypted
+* Bcrypt version 5.0.0 - thanks to this passwords are encrypted

  ## Opening project
  Runs the app in the development mode: [http://localhost:3000](http://localhost:3000) to view it in the browser.